The following concepts are helpful when developing a cultural support plan.

 A ‘compatible person’ is an Aboriginal and Torres Strait Islander person who is not related by blood to the child but has a knowledge and understanding of the child’s community and language group and is able to support the child in remaining connected to their family, community and language group.

-To explore who may be a compatible person with which to place the child, we need to talk with the parents of the child, their independent person, significant Elders and extended family or organisations (as nominated by the family).
+To explore who may be a compatible person with whom to place the child, we need to talk with the parents of the child, significant Elders and extended family or organisations (as nominated by the family).
+If the child or family has consented to the involvement of an independent person, the independent person may assist the family to provide this information.

 Example: In the Mt Isa community, a number of children were placed in the care of an Aboriginal worker from the local health service who had family links to the community but was not related to the children.